-- 7. (1) This paragraph specifies criteria, in accordance with subsection (12)(b)(ii) of Section 195, by reference to which the questions whether a work, being a nonfiction book or other non-fiction writing, is original and creative and whether it has, or is generally recognised as having, cultural or artistic merit are to be determined.
+7. (1) This paragraph specifies criteria, in accordance with subsection (12)(b)(ii) of Section 195, by reference to which the questions whether a work, being a nonfiction book or other nonfiction writing, is original and creative and whether it has, or is generally recognised as having, cultural or artistic merit are to be determined.

-- (2) The criteria are:
+(2) The criteria are:

-- (a) that the work, in the opinion of the Revenue Commissioners, following consultation with the Arts Council, is a work in one or more of the following categories:
+(a) that the work, in the opinion of the Revenue Commissioners, following consultation with the Arts Council, is a work in one or more of the following categories:

-- (i)arts criticism,
+(i)arts criticism,

-- (ii) arts history,
+(ii)arts history,

-- (iii)arts subject work, being a work the subject matter of which is, or is any combination of, visual arts, theatre, literature, music, dance, opera, film, circus or architecture,
+(iii)arts subject work, being a work the subject matter of which is, or is any combination of, visual arts, theatre, literature, music, dance, opera, film, circus or architecture,

-- (iv)artists' diaries,
+(iv)artists' diaries,

-- (v)belles-lettres essays,
+(v)belles-lettres essays,

-- (vi)literary translation,
+(vi)literary translation,

-- (vii)literary criticism,
+(vii)literary criticism,

-- (viii)literary history,
+(viii)literary history,

-- (ix)literary diaries,
+(ix)literary diaries,

-that incorporates the author's unique insight into the subject matter and is regarded as a pioneering work and also makes a significant contribution to the subject matter by casting new light on it or by changing the generally accepted understanding of it, or that incorporates the author's unique insight into the subject matter and is regarded as a pioneering work and also makes a significant contribution to the subject matter by casting new light on the person or by changing the generally accepted understanding of the person, or
+that incorporates the author's unique insight into the subject matter and is regarded as a pioneering work and also makes a significant contribution to the subject matter by casting new light on it or by changing the generally accepted understanding of it, or

-- (b) that the work, in the opinion of the Revenue Commissioners, is a work in one of the following categories:
+(b) that the work, in the opinion of the Revenue Commissioners, is a work in one of the following categories:

-- (i)a biography,
+(i)a biography,

-- (ii)an autobiography,
+(ii)an autobiography,